The Trinity Tripod: History

 The Trinity Tripod was first published by the students of Trinity College in Hartford, Connecticut in 1904, when it was primarily focused on publishing Trinity news and sports information for the alumni community.
 The first issue of the Tripod was published on September 23, 1904, The inaugural Editor-in-Chief was Malcolm C. Farrow '05.

 The Tripod is comparatively new among student publications in the NESCAC League, with only The (Connecticut) College Voice (1916) and The Middlebury Campus (1905) founded at later dates.
 Two student publications at Trinity preceded the Tripod: The Trinity Tablet, an early student review and literary magazine, was formed in 1868 and ran until 1908.

 The Tripod's offices were first on the college's historic Long Walk.
 The offices later moved to the basement of Mather Hall and their current location in the basement of the Jackson dormitory.

 The original price of the Tripod was five cents, with a yearly subscription costing $2.00.
 The paper was published twice weekly until 1917, when it assumed the now-familiar once-a-week format.
 At various points, including during the late 1960s, the Tripod reverted to twice weekly publication.

 The Tripod's motto, "Now Then-Trinity," was coined by President of the College Flavel Sweeten Luther in his 1904 inauguration speech and remains in use today.
 Early use of the paper covered a variety of contentious topics, including the founding of a Trinity socialist society, compulsory attendance at Episcopal Chapel services (which continued at the college until the mid-1960s), and student engagement.

 The Tripod also saw contention in the 1920s with declining student engagement.
 In 1927, then-Editor-in-Chief Malcom L. Stephenson '27 was suspended by the college administration after publishing an editorial critical of Dean Edward Troxwell.
 The ensuing controversy over freedom of speech was covered in national publications, including The Hartford Courant, The New York Times, and The Associated Press.
 The controversy also drew attention from The Harvard Crimson, which wrote in support of the Tripod and its beleaguered editor in an editorial.

 Following the publication of Trinity's alumni magazine, the Reporter by the college in 1939, the Tripod shifted its focus to cover student affairs and conflict in greater detail.
-In 1941, The Tripod published its first satirical issue—The Trinity Liepod—a tradition which has been maintained for much of the twentieth century.
+In 1941, The Tripod published its first satirical issue—The Trinity Liepod—a tradition which had been maintained for much of the twentieth century and continues yearly as of 2025.
 The publication struggled as a result of student enlistment under editor Stanley Kligfeld and ceased publication 1943-1944 as a result of World War II.
 It was briefly revived as a magazine in December 1944 under editor Harry Brand, but did not fully resume operations until 1946 under editor Tom Gorman.